alphagov/govuk-content-api-docs/README.md

 ## Getting started

-To preview or build the website, we need to use the terminal.

-Install Ruby with Rubygems, perferably with a [Ruby version manager][rvm], and the [Bundler gem][bundler].

-In the application folder type the following to install the required gems:
+Setting up the documentation requires Ruby and Node.
+Run the following to install the necessary dependencies:

 ```
 make requirements
 ```

-## Making changes
+## Build

-To make changes edit the source files in the `source` folder.

-Although a single page of HTML is generated the markdown is spread across multiple files to make it easier to manage.
-They can be found in `source/documentation`.

-A new markdown file isn't automatically included in the generated output.
-If we add a new markdown file at the location `source/documentation/agile/scrum.md`, the following snippet in `source/index.html.md.erb`, includes it in the generated output.
+Type the following to build the HTML:

 ```
-<%= partial 'documentation/agile/scrum' %>
+make html API_SPEC=<path/to/openapi.yaml>
 ```

-Including files manually like this lets us specify the position they appear in the page.
+This will create a `build` subfolder in the application folder which contains the HTML and asset files ready to be published.

 ## Preview